bem/bem-core/MIGRATION.md

 ## Modules
 From now everything should be under the modular system https://github.com/ymaps/modules.
-All the dependencies have to be mantioned in the code, using global variables have to be minimized to 0 if possible.
+All the dependencies have to be mentioned in the code, using global variables have to be minimized to 0 if possible.

 Example